If John Sedgwick were alive today, he’d say, “See? I told you they couldn’t hit elephant at that distance!”

 Save for a small parcel protected by the Central Virginia Battlefields Trust, most of the Harris Farm action from May 19 is gone.
 I drive by the old Harris Farm site every day on my way to Stevenson Ridge.
 This spring, someone has been clearing more land, presumably for more houses.
 The original farmhouse, Bloomsbury, was unexpectedly torn down last fall.

-Not everything can be saved; everything gets remembered.
+Not everything can be saved; not everything gets to be remembered.

 But I have my own little habits, my own little rituals, my own cigars.
 I know a hundred different Civil War historians and buffs who have rituals of their own to commemorate their own special places and events.
 How we remember and respect the dead doesn’t really matter; what matters is that we take the time to do it.